-Dr. Louie is a 2017 Seattle Met Top Doctor Award winner.
+Dr. Louie is a 2017 Seattle Met Top Doctor Award winner, and a 2018 Seattle Magazine Top Doc Award winner.
 Philosophy of care: Dr. Louie’s practice involves all aspects of general thoracic surgery including the lung, esophagus, stomach and mediastinum.
 He has particular interests in minimally invasive surgery that involves the use of laparoscopy, robotics and endoscopy for both cancer and non-cancerous diseases.
 He believes that care is about helping patients and their families understand their illness and guiding them in selecting treatment that is appropriate and individualized for the patient at his or her stage of life.Read More

 Click here for a full list of Dr. Louie's publications.
 A subset of his citations is summarized below.